 The NASDAQ composite, a tech-savvy index, closed higher by 0.54 yesterday.

 S&P 500 Leaders and Laggards: Occidental and Centurylink

 Occidental Petroleum stock contributed the biggest gain, soaring 9.90%.
 CenturyLink Inc was the largest drag; it fell by 4.019%.
 The S&P 500 stock index is up 9% so far this year.

 Dow Jones Leaders and Laggards: CVX and Verizon

 CVX provided the biggest help for the Dow Jones; it advanced by 3.21%, while Verizon was the largest decliner, it fell by 1.54%.

 The crypto king is struggling to hold on to its gains.
-The crypto king is losing its momentum fast.
+Bitcoin trading is losing its momentum fast.
 The price has fallen below the 18K mark once again and it is likely that we may see the price moving all the way to its next support of 16,500.